 - Keep good oral hygiene:

 If you’re not brushing your teeth and more importantly, your tongue, regularly, you’re allowing bacteria to proliferate.
 So make sure you shine those pearly whites 2-3 times a day and get that brush as far back on your tongue as you can without gagging .
-I personally like to use the Oral-B Professional Care SmartSeries 5000 Rechargeable Toothbrush, which my hygienist insists is the best.
+I personally like to use the Oral-B Professional Care SmartSeries 5000 Rechargeable Toothbrush (US) (UK), which my hygienist tells me is the best.
 Electric is definitely preferred because manual is more prone to missing places or cause receding gumlines.

 You can even buy a special Tongue Cleaner (US) (UK) if you prefer, to help you keep tongue bacteria at bay.

 Make sure you have a good toothpaste too.
-Aloe Dent is a good one (UK) as is Miessence toothpaste (US).
+You can search for healthy toothpastes here on Amazon US, or here on Amazon UK.
+I’ve head that Miessence toothpaste (US) is a good “healthy toothpaste” brand.
 Flossing is also important to prevent bacterial growth between your teeth.

 The more dental plaque you have, the more at risk you are of bad breath, so make sure you visit a hygienist a couple times a year to help you keep those bacteria under control.
 Denture cleanliness is just as important as tooth cleanliness when it comes to bacteria-caused bad breath.